How many days after contact should I wait for a COVID test?

 Based on 181 cases in China, it is observed that in 90% of cases the onset of symptoms occurs within 10 days of infection.
 After the onset of symptoms, patients can theoretically isolate themselves to avoid infecting others.Lauer, S. A., Grantz, K. H., Bi, Q., Jones, F. K., Zheng, Q., Meredith, H. R., ... & Lessler, J. (2020).
 The incubation period of coronavirus disease 2019 (COVID-19) from publicly reported confirmed cases: estimation and application.
 Annals of internal medicine, 172(9), 577-582.

-This article, based on 100 COVID-19 patients and 2,761 people who had close contact with them, indicates that the risk of transmitting the virus is highest in the 5 days following the onset of symptoms and in the days preceding the onset of symptoms.Cheng, H. Y., Jian, S. W., Liu, D. P., Ng, T. C., Huang, W. T., & Lin, H. H. (2020).
+This article about 100 patients COVID-19 and 2,761 people who have been in close contact with them indicates that the risk of transmitting the virus is highest in the 5 days after the onset of symptoms and in the days before the onset of symptoms.Cheng, H. Y., Jian, S. W., Liu, D. P., Ng, T. C., Huang, W. T., & Lin, H. H. (2020).
 Contact tracing assessment of COVID-19 transmission dynamics in Taiwan and risk at different exposure periods before and after symptom onset.
 JAMA Internal Medicine.